earlejam/effective-java-notes/README.md

 #### 34. Use enums instead of int constants

-- Int constants have no type safety, little expressiveness
+- `int` constants have no type safety, little expressiveness
 - Brittle because if the actual values change, must be re-compiled by clients
 - Enums are classes that export one instance for each enum constant via a public final static field
 - To associate data with enum constants, declare instance fields and write a constructor that takes the data and stores it in the fields